perpetual-education-personal/order-of-importance/README.md

 ## ⬤ HTML and CSS

 We learn a bunch of stuff later in the course about HTML / so, we'll note that further down.
-But if you are revisiting these projects later - then you should totally incorperate those ideas here.
+But if you are revisiting these projects later - then you should totally incorporate those ideas here.

 ### How to traverse the file structure with the OS, the command line, and have a clear understanding of file paths and how to link HTML documents and images etc.